mike-goodwin/owasp-threat-dragon-desktop/README.md

 The unit tests for the project are currently broken :(

-Due to a lack of code signing, you may get a warning when installing on Windows and AutoUopdate on OSX does not work.
+Due to a lack of code signing, you may get a warning when installing on Windows and AutoUpdate on OSX does not work.

 # Contributing #